hmontero1205/pygrader/README.md

   -r, --regrade         do not skip previously graded items -d, --dump-grades     dump grades for this homework -- all if no submitter
                         specified
+  -i, --inspect         drop into shell to inspect submission
 ```

 # Tips